Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Generalized Nash Games as Vector Optimization

-The Pareto optimizers of~\eqref{cvop} provide a superset of the Nash equilibria of the generalized game by Theorem~\ref{thm:nash-generalized}.
-In order to solve the vector optimization problem~\eqref{cvop} with non-convex ordering cone $C$, we solve (by Lemma~\ref{lemma:decomposition}) the corresponding two linear vector optimization problems
+\begin{example} Recall the generalized game from Example~\ref{ex:generalized}.
+Let us now consider the ``intersection game'', i.e.\ the vector optimization problem $C\mbox{-}\argmin \{(x,f(x)) \; | \; x \in\bigcap_{i = 1}^2 \bbx_i\}$ appearing in~\eqref{superset2} in Theorem~\ref{thm:nash-generalized}, where the cone $C\subseteq\bbr^6$ is given as in~\eqref{exC_2}.
+The Pareto optimizers of this ``intersection game'' provide a superset of the Nash equilibria of the generalized game by Theorem~\ref{thm:nash-generalized}.
+In order to solve the vector optimization problem with non-convex ordering cone $C$, we solve (by Lemma~\ref{lemma:decomposition}) the corresponding two linear vector optimization problems with convex ordering cones $C_i$ and take an intersection of their Pareto optimal points leading to $ P^\cap=\{x_1\} \cup \bigcup_{k = 2}^5 P_k, $ where $P_2,P_3$ are as in Example~\ref{ex:generalized-2} and $P_4 = \co\{x^3 \, , \, x^6\}$, $P_5 = \co\{x^4 \, , \, x^6\}$ for extremal points $x^1,...,x^4$ as in Example~\ref{ex:generalized}, $x^5$ as in Example~\ref{ex:generalized-2}, and $x^6 = ((1.175,1.9125) \, , \, (1.5,0))$.
+Condition~\eqref{ego} characterizes exactly those points in the superset $P^\cap$ that are not generalized Nash equilibria.
+Removing those points from $P^\cap$ leads to the set of generalized Nash equilibria of this game as already computed in Example~\ref{ex:generalized}.

-with polyhedral convex cones $C_i$ for $i=1,2$.
-For $i=1$, this vector optimization problem has a set of Pareto optimal points consisting of $3$ efficient faces including $7$ distinct extremal points.
-The vector optimization problem for $i=2$ has a set of Pareto optimal points consisting of $4$ efficient faces including $9$ distinct extremal points.
-The intersection of these two sets of Pareto optimal points, and thus the set of Pareto optimal points of the ``intersection game''~\eqref{cvop} is given by where